Netatalk/netatalk/INSTALL.md

 Required:

-  - Berkeley DB version 4.6.0 or later (packaged as `bdb` or sometimes `db`)
+  - Berkeley DB version 4.6.0 or later (often packaged as `bdb` or sometimes `db`)
   - libevent version 2
   - libgcrypt version 1.2.3 or later
-  - meson 0.61.2 or later
+  - meson version 0.61.2 or later
   - ninja (often packaged as `ninja-build`)

 Required for Spotlight support:

   - D-Bus (also used by avahi and afpstats)
   - talloc
-  - tracker version 0.12 or later, or tinysparql and localsearch version 3.8.0 or later
+  - tracker version 0.12 or later; or tinysparql and localsearch version 3.8.0 or later
   - bison
   - flex